OAFE: your #1 source for toy reviews

 Look!
 Over in the toy aisle!

-Kal-El Rocketed to Earth from the doomed planet Krypton, the infant Kal-El landed in Smallville, where he became the hero everyone knows as Superman!
+Rocketed to Earth from the doomed planet Krypton, the infant Kal-El landed in Smallville, where he became the hero everyone knows as Superman!

 If you get this figure, be sure to take a good look at him before buying: in most instances, Clark's right leg is bent by the packaging, and you may have to do some hunting before you find the best version.

-DC Direct has been making figures for several years now, and I really think it's time for them to step up to the plate.
+DC Direct has been making figures for several years now, and it's really time for them to step up to the plate.
 Marvel Legends have better sculpts, more articulation, intricate bases and free comics, yet they still cost half as much as DC's offerings.
 Even ToyBiz's new comicshop-only line, Marvel Select, is producing better sculpts with comparable articulation.
 And while those figures are more expensive than even DC's, they too come with large detailed bases.

 Report an Error